About the Library

 BPL welcomes patron requests and suggestions of materials.
 Written requests may be submitted to a staff member for the library to obtain.
 The library reserves the right to determine how, or if, an item will be acquired.

 Books published more than six months before the request may be obtained through Interlibrary Loan (we will borrow from another library if possible).
 A patron’s account must be current and not have outstanding fines.
-ILL may also be used for other types of requests, including requests for magazine articles or requests for multiple items on a certain subject.
+ILL may also be used for other types of requests, including requests for multiple items on a certain subject.
 We receive shipment once a week, so we cannot guarantee when a request will be filled.
 ILL items must be returned to BPL and we will ship them back to the lending library.

 The due date for an ILL item is determined by the lending library.
 Patrons must contact BPL one week before the due date if they wish to try and renew any ILL materials.
 The acceptance of the renewal request depends solely on the lending library and not all libraries will renew items.
 If the item cannot be renewed, the patron is welcome to request the item again once returned to the library.